emmajanedrews/base-template/_posts/2017-05-15-should-you-seek-out-low-condo-association-fees.md

 {% include pullquote.html %}

 Condo association fees also cover a lot of items in the building.
 They cover all of your utilities except for the electric and all of your exterior insurance—the only other insurance policy you’ll usually have to get is a contents policy, which costs about $1,200 a year.
 The also cover liability insurance for the common areas and the maintenance for the common areas.
-You can really see the difference in a building that’s being properly funded and one whose fees are too low. &nbsp;
+You can really see the difference in a building that’s being properly funded and one whose fees are too low.

 **If you consider what those fees are compared to an individual home’s costs, it’s usually a wash**.
 When it comes to an individual home, you pay your fees in smaller increments.
 For instance, if you pay an $800 per month fee for a condo as part of the association, think about what you’d pay in a home at times.
 You might need to shell out $150 for the landscaping, $150 for the pool maintenance, and pay for all the exterior maintenance and insurance to boot.
 These costs can amount to more than the condo fee itself.
 Condos are more convenient because they charge a flat fee and you don’t have to keep up with all the bills.